hrootscraft/telco-customer-churn/README.md

 - Neural Networks Give The Best Accuracy Score Of 86% .

 ### COMPARATIVE EVALUATIONS OF ALL ML MODELS USED
-Logistic regression, SVM Classifier, Random Forest, KNN, XGBoost Classifier, LightGBM Classifier tuned with best/recommended parameters using cross-validation
+Logistic regression, SVM Classifier, Random Forest, KNN, XGBoost Classifier, LightGBM Classifier tuned with best/recommended parameters using cross-validation.

 ### LOSS CURVES FOR TRAINING AND VALIDATION METRICS